 Sinking Porch

-A sinking porch is more than just a nuisance that causes a porch swing to be off-balance.
-An unlevel porch can quickly evolve into a safety hazard, potentially causing accidents, particularly for elderly residents and guests.
+A sinking porch is more than just a nuisance that makes a porch swing unbalanced.
+An unlevel porch can quickly become a safety hazard, potentially causing accidents, particularly among elderly residents and guests.

-JES Foundation Repair, employing the latest in technology and expertise, delivers optimal solutions for your sinking porch predicaments in the Mid-Atlantic.
-Our innovative concrete lifting methods are designed to tackle these challenges head-on, ensuring the safety and durability of your porch and residence.
+JES Foundation Repair, employing the latest technology and expertise, delivers optimal solutions for your concrete porch sinking predicaments in the Mid-Atlantic.
+Our innovative concrete lifting methods are designed to tackle these challenges head-on, ensuring the safety and durability of your porch and home.

-This page offers insights into prevalent concrete problems like sinking porches and underscores the importance of professional intervention.
+This page offers insights into common concrete problems, such as sinking porches, and underscores the importance of professional intervention.

 What is a Sinking Porch?